How to Write a Business Email

 Email can be used in many scenarios but is not always appropriate.

-If you are unsure if an email is appropriate, ask yourself if you'd be comfortable with that email being projected in a meeting.
-Attending the meeting are your boss, all your future bosses, and your mother.
+If you are unsure if an email is appropriate, ask yourself if you'd be comfortable projecting that email in a meeting.
+Your boss, all your future bosses, and your mother will be attending the meeting.
 If it passes this test, then send it.
 If not, there is likely something that is not appropriate.

 Business emails have a very specific style.
 They are professional but brief.
 They should be written to be skimmed, but with enough information to allow a complete response.